Fishing Gear: Pound Nets

 Pound nets consist of a fence leader that interrupts the movements of target species and a heart that funnels fish into the trap (pound) via a no return mesh tunnel.
 The series of nets are anchored to the bottom perpendicular to shore and are set in nearshore areas, with depth often increasing toward the pound.

-The netting usually reaches above the water line with the pound open at the surface.
+The netting usually reaches above the waterline with the pound open at the surface.
 Pound nets are harvested by concentrating the catch in one corner and removing it with a dip net.
-The leaders may be as long as 1,300 ft (400 m) with pounds measuring 160 sq. ft (15 m2).
+The leaders may be as long as 1,300 feet (400 meters) with pounds measuring 160 square feet.

 Risks to Sea Turtles